Topological Complexity of Context-Free omega-Languages: A Survey

 \hs As in the case of the Borel hierarchy, projections of arithmetical sets (of the second $\Pi$-class) lead beyond the arithmetical hierarchy, to the analytical hierarchy of \ol s.
-The first class of this hierarchy is the (lightface) class $\Si^1_1$ of {\it effective analytic sets} which are obtained by projection of arithmetical sets.
-An \ol~ $L\subseteq X^\om$ belongs to the class $\Si_1^1$ if and only if there exists a recursive relation $R_L\subseteq (\mathbb{N})\times \{0, 1\}^\star \times X^\star$ such that:
+The first class of this hierarchy is the class $\Si^1_1$ of {\it effective analytic sets} which are obtained by projection of arithmetical sets.
+An \ol~ $L\subseteq X^\om$ belongs to the class $\Si_1^1$ if and only if there exists a recursive relation $R_L\subseteq \mathbb{N} \times \{0, 1\}^\star \times X^\star$ such that:

 \noi Then an \ol~ $L\subseteq X^\om$ is in the class $\Si_1^1$ iff it is the projection of an \ol~ over the alphabet $X\times \{0, 1\}$ which is in the class $\Pi_2$.
-The (lightface) class $\Pi_1^1$ of {\it effective co-analytic sets} is simply the class of complements of effective analytic sets.
-We denote as usual $\Delta_1^1 = \Si^1_1 \cap \Pi_1^1$. \nl Recall that that an \ol~ $L\subseteq X^\om$ is in the class $\Si_1^1$ iff it is accepted by a non deterministic Turing machine (reading $\om$-words) with a B\"uchi or Muller acceptance condition \cite{Staiger97}.
+The class $\Pi_1^1$ of {\it effective co-analytic sets} is simply the class of complements of effective analytic sets.
+We denote as usual $\Delta_1^1 = \Si^1_1 \cap \Pi_1^1$. \nl Recall that an \ol~ $L\subseteq X^\om$ is in the class $\Si_1^1$ iff it is accepted by a non deterministic Turing machine (reading $\om$-words) with a B\"uchi or Muller acceptance condition \cite{Staiger97}.